Police patrol Nigeria's Lagos after days of unrest

-Barricades and police checkpoints dotted the empty streets of Lagos Friday as authorities tried to return order to Africa's biggest city, under curfew following days of violent unrest.
+Barricades and police checkpoints dotted the empty streets of Lagos Friday as authorities tried to restore order to Africa's biggest city, under curfew following days of violent unrest.

-Sporadic gunfire was heard Friday morning but the city centre appeared calmer by afternoon, an AFP journalist said.
+Sporadic gunfire was heard Friday morning but the centre of Nigeria's economic hub appeared calmer by the afternoon, and Lagos governor Babajide Sanwo-Olu announced he was easing the curfew.

-The shooting of peaceful protesters by security forces on Tuesday was followed by two days of unrest with numerous shops and buildings in the economic hub looted and vandalised.
+The shooting of peaceful protesters by security forces in Lagos on Tuesday triggered two days of unrest with shops and buildings looted and vandalised.

 Heavily armed police stopped a handful of cars left driving in the deserted streets on Friday while a few people tried to find their way home after the city was put under lockdown.